 Also of interest is that Peninsula has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Peninsula is a great place for families with children to consider.
-First of all, many other families with children live here, making Peninsula a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Peninsula has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Peninsula is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Peninsula’s overall crime rate is lower than average for the country.

 If knowledge is power, Peninsula is a pretty powerful place.
 59.92% of the adults in Peninsula have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.